mia-platform/documentation/docs/development_suite/tenant-overview/tenant-overview.md

 ![Filter](img/filter.png)

-In the presented example, the Endpoint Overview result is filtered to display only the endpoints into *Project_01* or *Project_02* projects having both *API-Key* and *Group expression* features set to true.
+In the presented example, the Tenant Overview result is filtered to display only the endpoints into *Project_01* or *Project_02* projects having both *API-Key* and *Group expression* features set to true.